asciphx/ccORM/README.md

 - [x] surpassing RTTI and protobuf, it is the fastest, fastest and most violent idea similar to "dynamic type C + +"
 - [x] you can nest structs with structs, so as to realize one-to-one or one to many, or self nesting, etc
 - [x] Provide DataMapper and ActiveRecord for curd
+- [x] with compile time type detection, errors will be ignored and ignored locations will be printed at run time

+## Coming soon
+One to many query, many to many query, index column establishment, and cache query

 ## Model layer
 ```c++
 struct Type : Table<Type> {